be-smals-thim/be-ebox-enterprise-integration-support/document_sender/document_sender.md

 Getting a token requires having cleared the oauth part of the onboarding.

-## End to end Streaming Considerations
+## <a id="EndToEndStreamingConsiderations"></a>End to end Streaming Considerations

-Order of HTTP parts is arbitrary, each part being linked to it's associated méta data by the ``httpPartName`` property of the publication payload.
+The order of HTTP parts is arbitrary, each part being linked to its associated meta-data by the ``httpPartName`` property of the publication payload.
 This allows for end to end streaming on the Document Sender side.
-See the [Publication Profile Documentation for more information](../document_provider/publication_profile.md#Order of the HTTP parts).
+See the [Publication Profile Documentation for more information](../document_provider/publication_profile.md#OrderOfTheHttpParts).